 - Mother or father who can be claimed as a dependent under the qualifying relative rules; or

 - Brother, sister, grandparent, niece, or nephew whom you can claim as a dependent under the qualifying relative rules.

-Residency Test and Temporary AbsencesTo qualify for head of household status, one or more qualifying persons must reside with the taxpayer at the taxpayer's household for more than half the year.
-There is an exception for temporary absences.
-During the period of temporary absences due to "illness, education, business, vacation, or military service," the taxpayer and the qualifying person are still considered to be residing in the same household.
+During a period of temporary absence, on the part of either the taxpayer or dependent, due to "illness, education, business, vacation, or military service," the taxpayer and the qualifying person are still considered to be residing in the same household.
 To count as a temporary absence, "It must be reasonable to assume the absent person will return to the home after the temporary absence.
 You must continue to keep up the home during the absence" (Publication 501).

-There is a special exception for dependent parents.
+There is a special exception for tax payers who support dependent parents.
 A parent can be a qualifying person for the purpose of qualifying for head of household status even if the parent does not reside at the same home as the taxpayer.
 However, the taxpayer still needs to be able to claim the parent as a dependent and would still need to meet the support test.
 "If your qualifying person is your father or mother, you may be eligible to file as head of household even if your father or mother does not live with you.
 However, you must be able to claim an exemption for your father or mother.
 Also, you must pay more than half the cost of keeping up a home that was the main home for the entire year for your father or mother.
 You are keeping up a main home for your father or mother if you pay more than half the cost of keeping your parent in a rest home or home for the elderly" (Publication 501).